Michael Cox (independent bishop): Ministry

+At 'The Sacred Council' held at St Colman's Church in the townland of Cree near Birr, Co Offaly, 21–23 April 2000, Cox was elected 'Archbishop-Patriarch' of OMD for life and to hold a veto over the whole order of OMD.

 In 2001, Cox planned to convert his 75 ft commercial fishing trawler, called The Little Bishop, into "a mobile floating church, offering on-board marriages and baptisms to people around the British Isles."
 Cox planned to protest against the ship being sailed into Ireland by the pro-choice feminist group Women on Waves.
 In 2004, Cox's 84 ft trawler, called The Patriarch, caught fire while underway and sank.

 In 2011, Cox was a candidate in the general election for the Laois–Offaly constituency, coming last with 60 votes.
 In 2013, a District Court judge requested that the Garda Síochána investigate a marriage conducted by Cox for a 17-year-old Traveller youth and his partner.
 Civil marriages in Ireland require that the participants are over 18, or have a Court Exemption Order if this is not the case.
 Cox states that such weddings conducted by him are religious, not civil, so there is no religious reason why somebody 16 years old should not get married.